-- After the 12 hours have passed, add another tablespoon of flour and another of water, mix together, cover loosely and leave for another 12 hours.
+- After the 12 hours have passed, add another tablespoon of flour and another of water, mix together, cover with the damp tea towel and leave for another 12 hours.

-- On the second feed of day three, add one tablespoon of flour and another of water, mix together, cover loosely and leave for another 12 hours.
+- On the second feed of day three, add one tablespoon of flour and another of water, mix together, cover with the damp tea towel and leave for another 12 hours.

-- Once your starter is bubbly, stir the starter and then measure 50g of the starter into a large mixing bowl.
+- Once your starter is bubbly, stir it and measure 50g of the starter into a large mixing bowl.

-- Add 100g flour and 150ml water, stir to make a paste, cover loosely with cling film and leave in a warm place for 4-12 hours until bubbles appear.
+- Invert a larger mixing bowl over the dough bowl and leave in a warm place for 4-12 hours until bubbles appear.
 When bubbly, your ferment is ready to use (you can either dispose of any unused starter after bread making or keep and feed it regularly until your next baking session).

-- Add the flour and water to the bowl containing the ferment and stir to mix.
+- Add the flour to the ferment and stir to mix.

-- Using your hands gather everything, gently pressing into a sticky ball of dough.
+- Using your hands gather everything together, gently pressing into a ball of dough.

 - Knead the dough in the bowl for 100 presses without adding flour.

-- Put the dough into the prepared tin, cover with oiled cling film and leave in a warm place until double in size which may take 4–12 hours.
+- Invert a mixing bowl over the dough bowl and leave in a warm place until double in size which may take 4–12 hours.